ciabidev/cyclonelib/README.md

 # cyclone
 repository for Cyclone Development Beta
-## how to install
+## how to use
-1. use this link to get the Cyclone Development shortcut: https://github.com/cycloneshortcuts/cyclone/raw/refs/heads/main/Cyclone%20Development.shortcut
+1. Use the Get Contents of URL action in Shortcuts
-2. share the file to the Shortcuts app. all the code should be visible
+2. This is the URL: https://github.com/cycloneshortcuts/cyclone/raw/refs/heads/main/Cyclone%20Development.shortcut
-3. scroll down and add shortcut
+3. Use the Run Shortcut action, where the shortcut is the contents of the URL